 Early symptoms of PD are subtle and occur gradually.
 In some people, the disease progresses more quickly than in others.
 As the disease progresses, the shaking, or tremor, which affects the majority of PD patients may begin to interfere with daily activities.
 Other symptoms may include depression and other emotional changes; difficulty in swallowing, chewing, and speaking; urinary problems or constipation; skin problems; and sleep disruptions.

 PD usually affects people over the age of 50.
-There are one to one and one-half million people in the United States living with PD.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), at least 500,000 people in the United States are estimated to have Parkinson's disease, and about 50,000 new diagnoses are made each year.
 The disorder occurs in all races but is somewhat more prevalent among Caucasians.
 Men are affected slightly more often than women.